App State Trustees approve new parking deck at March meeting

 The 600 vehicle parking deck will support daily parking as well as parking for athletic and other university events.
 The site for the parking deck was originally approved in 2014, but the project was not “executed due to other constraints at the time,” according to the meeting materials.

-Along with the construction of the parking deck, improvements will be made to the intersections at Rivers Street, Hill Street, Faculty Street and Blowing Rock road for both car and pedestrian traffic.
-A potential construction of a pedestrian bridge/plaza from the new deck to the Holmes Convocation Center is also mentioned in the documents.
+Along with the construction of the parking deck, improvements will be made to the intersections at Rivers Street, Hill Street, Faculty Street and Blowing Rock Road for both car and pedestrian traffic.
+A potential pedestrian bridge/plaza from the new deck to the Holmes Convocation Center is also mentioned in the meeting documents as a potential part of the project.

 The project will now go to the next board of governors meeting for final approval with a goal to complete construction and have the deck open by fall 2023.